Gomburza National Monument: Commission, creation and inauguration

 Five sculptors were invited to participate, of which, only four were submitted on time.
 Solomon A. Saprid, a Filipino contemporary sculptor, was selected by the jury as the winner of the competition.
 A model of the statue was exhibited in the Cultural Center of the Philippines in 1971 along with a mural by Jaime Arevalo de Guzman.
 A concrete replica of the monument was supposedly donated to the town of Bacoor, Cavite, where Fr.
 Gomes last assigned as parish priest and in Vigan, Ilocos Sur, where Fr.
 Burgos was born.
+However, letters showed that followups made by Chairman Zalvidar to then-mayor of Bacoor, Pablo Gomez Sarino, regarding the proposed location of the monument went unanswered.

 The bronze monument was funded by public donation and was completed in time for the Gomburza centennial in 1972.
 The pedestal was built by Edilberto B. Santiago, which also handled the transportation of the monument from the Saprid workshop in Quezon City.
 Meanwhile, brass markers made by Crispulo Zamora and sons was also installed.
 The monument had a budget of 203,000 Philippine pesos.
 The statue was installed in Plaza de Roma, Intramuros, Manila, inaugurated by then President Ferdinand Marcos and first lady Imelda Marcos.